jmcomets/panoradix/README.md

 A lot is missing right now, here's a wishlist sorted by difficulty/want:

-- [ ] documentation: should follow the [API guidelines](https://github.com/brson/rust-api-guidelines)
-  - in progress, some prose needs to be written on the modules

 - [ ] map iterators: `values_mut()`
 - [ ] intersection: should be straightforward
 - [ ] union: since there can't be multiple values, merging two values with the